PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies: List of Assets

 \section{List of Assets}

 Our images and annotations are sourced from publicly available datasets, and we distribute our data in compliance with the licensing terms of the original sources.

-The document and review data source can be found here: \begin{itemize} \item ICLR 2025 on OpenReview (\href{https://openreview.net/group?id=ICLR.cc/2025/Conference}{https://openreview.net/group?id=ICLR.cc/2025/Conference}): All papers were released under the CC BY 4.0 license. \end{itemize}
+The document and review data source can be found here: \begin{itemize} \item ICLR 2024 on OpenReview (\href{https://openreview.net/group?id=ICLR.cc/2025/Conference}{https://openreview.net/group?id=ICLR.cc/2024/Conference}): All papers were released under the CC BY 4.0 license. \item ICLR 2025 on OpenReview (\href{https://openreview.net/group?id=ICLR.cc/2025/Conference}{https://openreview.net/group?id=ICLR.cc/2025/Conference}): All papers were released under the CC BY 4.0 license. \end{itemize}

 The list of source code and model weights can be found here: \begin{itemize} \item Qwen2.5-VL (\href{https://github.com/QwenLM/Qwen2.5-VL}{https://github.com/QwenLM/Qwen2.5-VL}): Released under the Apache-2.0 license. \item LLaVA-NeXT (\href{https://github.com/LLaVA-VL/LLaVA-NeXT}{https://github.com/LLaVA-VL/LLaVA-NeXT}): Released under the Apache-2.0 license. \item Gemma 3 (\href{https://github.com/google-deepmind/gemma}{https://github.com/google-deepmind/gemma}): Released under the Apache-2.0 license. \item Ovis 2 (\href{https://github.com/AIDC-AI/Ovis}{https://github.com/AIDC-AI/Ovis}): Released under the Apache-2.0 license. \item InternVL (\href{https://github.com/OpenGVLab/InternVL}{https://github.com/OpenGVLab/InternVL}): Released under the MIT license. \item GLM-V (\href{https://github.com/zai-org/GLM-V}{https://github.com/zai-org/GLM-V}): Released under the Apache-2.0 license. \item Mistral NeMo (\href{https://github.com/mistralai/mistral-inference}{https://github.com/mistralai/mistral-inference}: Released under Apache-2.0 license \item vLLM (\href{https://github.com/vllm-project/vllm}{https://github.com/vllm-project/vllm}): Released under the Apache-2.0 license. \item MinerU (\href{https://github.com/opendatalab/MinerU}{https://github.com/opendatalab/MinerU}): Released under the AGPL-3.0 license. \end{itemize}